wvu-robotics/workspace-pollination-sim/README.md

 # WVU Robotics Pollination Simulation

+Use this repository to pull in all packages used in the Pollination project's simulation environment.
+A script is provided to prepare it as a catkin
-To initialize as a workspace:
+workspace:
 ```shell
 . init-src
 ```